arrayfire/arrayfire/docs/pages/INSTALL.md

     # Enable GPU support (OpenCL):
     apt-get install ocl-icd-libopencl1

+### Special instructions for Tegra K1
+If you are using ArrayFire on the Tegra K1 also install these packages:

+    sudo apt-get install libatlas3gf-base libatlas-dev libfftw3-dev liblapacke-dev

+In addition to these packages, you will need to compile GLFW3 from source using the instructions above.

 Finally, [download](http://arrayfire.com/download/) ArrayFire.
 After you have the file, run the installer using: